Alfresco/acs-deployment/docs/helm/README.md

 For the best results we recommend deploying ACS to AWS EKS following [these steps](./eks-deployment.md).
 If you have a machine with at least 16GB of memory you can also deploy using [Docker for Desktop](./docker-desktop-deployment.md).

-There are also several [examples](./examples) showing how to deploy with various configurations i.e. using an external database.
+There are also several [examples](./examples) showing how to deploy with various configurations i.e. using [S3, RDS and MQ](./examples/acs-deployment-with-aws-services.md).

 ## Configure